Liardiary/corejava/README.md

 # corejava

 So, this is a Hello world program.
-Just the begining.
+Just the beginning.